imagej/imagej.github.io/_pages/develop/maven-and-eclipse.md

 ## Install m2eclipse

+{% capture newer-eclipses-ship-m2e -%}
-**Note:** if you use Eclipse 3.7 Indigo or newer, you most likely have m2e already.
-If your {% include bc path='File | Import'%} offers you a *Maven* section, you have it, and can skip the rest of this section.
+If you use Eclipse 3.7 Indigo or newer, you most likely have m2e already.
+If your {% include bc path='File | Import' %} offers you a *Maven* section, you have it, and can skip the rest of this section.
+{%- endcapture -%}
+{% include notice icon="note" content=newer-eclipses-ship-m2e %}

 -   From the Eclipse menu, choose {% include bc path='Help | Install New Software...'%}
 -   Click the Add button to add an update site: